idebtor/nowic/c++cc/c++cc.md

     __solution__: [ccoders-2.6.cpp](https://GitHub.com/idebtor/nowicx/blob/master/c++cc/cc2.6.cpp)

 # 3. Classes
+A class specifies the attributes and member functions that a particular type of object may have.
+Think of a class as a `blueprint` that object may be created from.
+It serves a similar purpose as the blueprint for a house.
+The blueprint itself is not a house, but is a detailed description of a house.
+We could say we are building an `instance` of the house described by the blueprint.
+If we so desire, we can build several identical houses from the same blueprint.
+Each house is a separate `instance` of the house described by the blueprint.
+Each instance is called an `object`.

-A class migh be considered as an extended concept of a data structure: instead of holding only data, it can hold both data and functions.
+A class might be considered as an extended concept of a data structure: instead of holding only data, it can hold both __data__ and __functions__.
 An object is an instantiation of a class.
 By default, all attributes and functions of a class are private (see below Access control).
 If you want a public default behavior, you can use keyword struct instead of keyword class in the declaration.

 ```
 class Foo {